Everything is TV/Computer/Phone Now

 My first match was against an opponent I had faced back in the Spring.
 A skilled grappler who, granted, is a little smaller than me, and but is also long-time member of the Sumo Sundays Club.
 But my single-leg takedown game was just too polished this Summer, and in the blink of an eye, I seized an opportunity to snatch up their leg and then it was all over.

 But my next match, well, that was up against the previous winner of the “Super Heavyweight” division at the Spring Basho, so I, uh, hehe, couldn’t move him even an inch.
-Before I could find a moment to snatch up his leg, or even get my bearings, he had pushed me to the edge of the ring and I came down on my back – pulling him with me, but that makes no different in sumo.
+Before I could find a moment to snatch up his leg, or even get my bearings, he had pushed me to the edge of the ring and I came down on my back – pulling him with me, but that makes no difference in sumo.

 I am glad to say that my disappointment was only momentary.
 Even before I found out at the end of the competition that I would win the “Fighting Spirit” award, I knew I wrestled my best and stuck to my game plan and proved that my had training paid off.
 When I lost, it was clear that no amount of training I could have done in that time period could have allowed me to go all the way and take first place this year.
 The competitor who won really deserved it.
 He’s the head of the Sumo Tigers team here in the city and he’s been training hard to win Powell Street for a good 5 or 6 years.
 As strong as I am and as experienced as I am in other martial arts, and as much as I was living and breathing training this Summer, someone like me isn’t going to just walk into a competition and take 1st against someone who’s been living and breathing this for literal years.
 It was a humbling experience wherein I saw just how far I had come, but also how much further I could still go.
 The best outcome from a period of intense work and preparation.